Aliocha19/soccer_league/README.md

 # Run Tests

-- Use the relevant "python" command (based on your settings) to run tests
+- To run tests, use the relevant "python" command (based on your settings), from the command line:

 ```
 python -m unittest test_league.py